oun/generative-nft/solidity/README.md

-  console           	Opens a hardhat console deploy            	Deploys the NFT contract flatten           	Flattens and prints contracts and their dependencies help              	Prints this message mint              	Mints from the NFT contract node              	Starts a JSON-RPC server on top of Hardhat Network run               	Runs a user-defined script after compiling the project set-base-token-uri	Sets the base token URI for the deployed smart contract test              	Runs mocha tests token-uri         	Fetches the token metadata for the given token ID upgrade           	Upgrades the NFT contract verify            	Verifies contract on Etherscan
+  console           	Opens a hardhat console deploy            	Deploys the NFT contract flatten           	Flattens and prints contracts and their dependencies gas-reporter:merge help              	Prints this message mint              	Mints from the NFT contract node              	Starts a JSON-RPC server on top of Hardhat Network redeem            	Redeems from the NFT contract run               	Runs a user-defined script after compiling the project set-base-token-uri	Sets the base token URI for the deployed smart contract set-signer-address	Sets the signer address for verifying signature signer-address    	Get the signer address test              	Runs mocha tests token-uri         	Fetches the token metadata for the given token ID verify            	Verify the NFT contract

 To get help for a specific task run: npx hardhat help [task]
 ```